It’s a story we’ve heard all too often this past year — COVID-19 causes an event to be canceled or postponed.

 For added engagement, much of the broadcasting technology was featured in the ballroom versus backstage to give attendees an up-close look at how it all came together.
 On top of that, a broadcast desk was also set up in the common space area — this desk served as a way to tie the keynotes and education together, host 1:1 interviews, dive deeper into the design of the event itself, and cover COVID-19 protocols for viewers.

 The digital audience tuned in via the Freeman OnlineEvent Pro™ platform and a two-picture feed: the live, in-studio broadcast along with a stream of any graphics displayed.

-The vision was to break down the barriers between the live event and digital event, so that everyone saw the same thing and ensure that the digital audience did not feel like they were missing out.
+The vision was twofold: break down the barriers between the live event and digital event, so that everyone saw the same thing; and ensure that the digital audience did not feel like they were missing out.

 Each audience had completely separate education, allowing the presenters to focus on delivering the best content to the intended audience, as well as for the digital audience to respond and interact with each other.